 Most of us know that we should brush our teeth twice a day and floss once a day to keep our teeth clean and cavity-free.
 However, there’s actually another, very easy way to keep your teeth free from decay – fluoride treatments.
-By applying a varnish of this naturally occurring mineral to your pearly whites, it can give them extra protection from cavities and make them stronger.
+Applying a varnish of this naturally occurring mineral to your pearly whites, can give them extra protection from cavities and make them stronger.
 This material can be applied quickly at your regular checkups and cleanings.
 To strengthen your teeth today, contact us to schedule an appointment.

 How long after fluoride treatment can I brush?

 After fluoride treatment patients should wait at least six hours before brushing their teeth.
 This gives time for sensitivity to settle.

 Can I eat with fluoride on my teeth?

 Patients should wait at least 2 hours after treatment before eating.
 This gives the fluoride treatment time to settle and effectively remove stains.

 Fluoride treatment is safe to use and can prevent tooth decay.
 Very little fluoride is used and less is accidentally swallowed, so it is entirely safe.

 Fluoride varnish is effective for months at a time.
 It is typically applied every 3 to 4 months for best results.